symbiote-library/silverstripe-mrfilter/README.md

 ![mr-filter](https://cloud.githubusercontent.com/assets/3859574/18301899/052886fe-7518-11e6-94ed-24f2758be60a.jpg)

-Warning: This module is currently undergoing breaking API changes, use at your own risk.
+**WARNING: This module is currently undergoing breaking API changes, use at your own risk.**

 Mr Filter is a filtering form that's configurable in the backend and able to be attached to a Page.